-This website is also to provide information and to disseminate (spread) research on a range of hormone and atopic conditions, and possible associated conditions.
+This website is also to provide information and to spread research on a range of hormone and atopic conditions, and possible associated conditions.

 I am interested in the effects on the body and brain due to chemical imbalances such as that relating to hormones, neurotransmitters, and enzymes.
 As well as amines of the brain including histamine involved in allergy and atopy.

-I myself have a family history of hormone and atopy problems, including thyroid disease, severe PMS, hay fever, asthma, food allergies/food sensitivities, and skin sensitivities.
+I myself have a family history of hormone and atopy problems, including pernicious anaemia, thyroid diseases and thyroid nodules, severe PMS, hay fever, asthma, food allergies/food sensitivities, and skin sensitivities.
+This goes hand in hand with gluten protein intolerance and class 2 latex protein allergy including latex fruit/food syndrome (see Anaphylaxis Campaign UK and Allergy UK).
+Collectively the conditions are part of the Autoimmune Group *

 The Thyroid gland is considered to be a Butterfly shaped gland at the base of the neck and has an important role to play in the functions of the body.